mdanshin/DMSOutlookAutoArchive/README.md

 What things you need to install the software and how to install them

 You will need PowerShell and Microsoft Outlook.
-Please note that Autluk must be properly configured to work with at least one mailbox and at least one PST file must be connected to it.
+Please note that Outlook must be properly configured to work with at least one mailbox and at least one PST file must be connected to it.

 ### How to use